Skip to search Skip to content

 Create & Edit

-The create and edit pattern is used to generate or update objects and is presented to the user via a modal.
-It is typically triggered by the create or edit actions on the navigation bar.
-The pattern may include a variety of combination of form cells to allow users to input information related to the [...]
+The create & edit pattern is used to generate or update object.
+It is presented to the user via a modal and typically triggered by the create or edit actions on the navigation bar.
+The pattern may include a variety of combination of form cells to allow users to input information related to the object. [...]

 Category: Patterns